Harjinder Singh Jinda: Assassination of General Vaidya

-In 1984, General Arun Vaidya had designed and supervised Operation Blue Star – a controversial military operation ordered by Indira Gandhi, then Prime Minister of India, against a group of heavily armed Sikh dissidents in June 1984 at the Golden Temple, the holiest shrine of the Sikhs.
+In 1984, General Arun Vaidya had planned and supervised Operation Blue Star, a controversial military operation ordered by Indira Gandhi, then Prime Minister of India, in order to flush out a group of heavily armed Sikh militants in June 1984 at the Golden Temple, the holiest shrine of the Sikhs.

-General Vaidya had moved to Pune after his retirement from the army.
+Vaidya had moved to Pune after his retirement from the army.
 On 10 August 1986, General Arun Vaidya was shot to death by Jinda and Sukha while he was driving his car home from the market.
 According to the police, the assailants pulled up next to his car on motor scooters and fired eight or nine shots into the car.
 Vaidya reportedly died instantly of head and neck wounds.
 His wife, who was also in the car, was wounded by four bullets in her back and thighs.
 According to Indian intelligence sources, Vaidya had been the number four assassination target on lists by Sikh militants and he was one of several people killed in retaliation for Operation Blue Star.
 Following the assassination, the Khalistan Commando Force issued a statement declaring that Vaidya had been killed in retaliation for the Operation Blue Star.